-It was rejected from the 1869 salon, likely because of this aspect.
+The Magpie was rejected from the 1869 salon, likely because of its pale palette.
 In the words of Felix Fénéon, a contemporary art critic,

 “accustomed to the tarry sauces cooked up by the chefs of art schools and academies, [the jury] was flabbergasted by this pale painting.”

 Today, Monet's The Magpie is one of the Musee D'Orsay's greatest treasures.